Archive for the ‘New Jersey’ Category

 Crosses: Passaic River

-Connects: South Kearny, Newark, NJ [satellite map]
+Connects: South Kearny and Newark, NJ [satellite map]

 Carries: 4 vehicular lanes, 2 sidewalks